-- Moved to intervene in a lawsuit to defend the Trump Administration's rule prohibiting the use of Title X funds for family planning at facilities that offer abortion services.
-We've also joined a challenge to the Biden Administration's new Title X regulation. - Filed an amicus briefs in support of Indiana's law requiring that parents receive notice when their minor child has an abortion without parental consent. - Filed an amicus brief on behalf of several states in support of Tennessee's law imposing a modest waiting period before a pregnant woman can obtain an abortion. - Joined an amicus brief urging the Supreme Court to overturn Roe v.
+- Moved to intervene in a lawsuit to defend the Trump Administration's rule prohibiting the use of Title X funds for family planning at facilities that offer abortion services. - Filed an amicus briefs in support of Indiana's law requiring that parents receive notice when their minor child has an abortion without parental consent. - Filed an amicus brief on behalf of several states in support of Tennessee's law imposing a modest waiting period before a pregnant woman can obtain an abortion. - Joined an amicus brief urging the Supreme Court to overturn Roe v.
 Wade in the landmark case of Dobbs v.
 Jackson Women's Health Organization.